C4ptainCrunch/thesis/source/index.rst

+.. raw:: html
+    :file: index_files/index_11_0.svg

-If the pit chosen by the player contains more than 12 seeds, the sowing makes more than a full revolution and the starting hole is skipped during the second and subsequent passes.
+If the pit chosen by the player contains more than 12 seeds, the sowing makes more than a full revolution of the board and the starting hole is skipped during the second and subsequent passes.

 If the current player's opponent has no seed left in his half board, the current player has to play a move that gives him seeds if such a move exists.
 This rule is called the "feed your opponent".

-In the following example, South has to play the fifth pit because playing the first would leave the opponent without any move to play.
+In Fig. `feed`, South has to play the fifth pit because playing the first would leave the opponent without any move to play.